 How can digital products and platforms be designed to protect individual freedom and promote social cohesion?
-The project, which is under the patronage of the German Federal President, is developing answers to this question that will serve as a knowledge base for political dialogue in the international context on the ethics of digitalisation.
+The project, which is under the patronage of the German Federal President, developed answers to this question that will serve as a knowledge base for political dialogue in the international context on the ethics of digitalisation.

 How should we programme chat bots to make sure they don’t discriminate when they’re communicating?
 What rules do we need if we want to develop AI that serves the public good?
 How can we design algorithms that shape our society, for example by deciding which content is visible on social media channels?
-International experts from science, politics, civil society, and business will discuss ethical questions of digitalisation, including those related to the use of artificial intelligence and algorithms.
+International experts from science, politics, civil society, and business discussed ethical questions of digitalisation, including those related to the use of artificial intelligence and algorithms.

 Federal President Frank-Walter Steinmeier

-is patron of the project and launched it with a kick-off event on 17 August 2020
+was patron of the project and launched it with a kick-off event on 17 August 2020

 Photo by NASA on Unsplash